adamtorres/importing-tutorial/readme.md

 The `>>>` is the prompt waiting for commands.
 You can do most things here that you can do in a script.
 It is just a bit more difficult as if you were creating a long function and made a typo in a previous line, you cannot just scroll up and fix it.
 Example, say you are creating a 4 line function and you make a typo on the 3rd line but don't catch it until you pressed enter to start the 4th line.
 You'd have to redo all of the lines and remember to fix the typo when you get to the 3rd line.
 On the plus side, pressing up arrow generally recalls previous lines.
 While I wouldn't want to write a full application using this interface, it is handy for quick debugging/testing of isolated functions.
 Copy/paste also works well - having a text doc with a variety of statements/functions to copy and paste into the terminal.

 Of course, if something is repeated often enough, it would probably be better to just make a script for it.
 Even if it is in a tmp folder and not committed to the repo.

+## Summary

+ * The interactive interpreter is a fun sandbox.

 ----